Easy DIY Snowy Scene Abstract Paintings: Create Your Own Beautiful Holiday Art

 | |

 Today I’m sharing how I created this set of easy, DIY snowy scene abstract paintings!
-I love how they pair beautifully with my Christmas decor, but I honestly think these paintings could work all winter long!
+I love how this DIY abstract art pairs beautifully with my Christmas decor, but I honestly think these Christmas paintings could work all winter long!Β

 If you saw my Christmas bedroom last week, you may have spotted the snowy abstract paintings I had hanging on the wall near our new Christmas tree.
-I actually made those paintings myself using supplies I already had on hand, so they were absolutely free and SO easy!
+I actually made those paintings myself using supplies I already had on hand, so they were absolutely free and SO easy to create at no extra cost!Β With kids, I usually have paint colors, paintbrushes and other simple supplies on hand, ready to create a fun project for the holiday season.

 This post contains affiliate links.
 For my full disclosure, click here.

 My boys LOVE to paint and a few weeks ago they asked if they could paint a snowman since we got a ton of snow.
-While they created their own snowy scenes I decided to try painting a few of my own, as well.
-I was pleasantly surprised by how well these turned out!
+While they created their own winter landscapes with pine trees and snowmen, I decided to try painting a few of my own as well.
+I was pleasantly surprised by how well these abstract landscapes turned out!

 These easy, snowy scene abstract paintings make for the perfect neutral Christmas decor!